Top Online Master’s in Computer Science for Non-CS Majors

 When transitioning from a non-CS major or background into computer science, you may want to polish your resume by earning third-party certifications to demonstrate your mastery of technical skills.
 In addition, an internship or entry-level work experience in technology may help you stand out for graduate admission committees or employers.

-Computer science master's degree graduates can qualify for jobs including those listed below.
-Each career's May 2023 median salary data comes from the U.S. Bureau of Labor Statistics.
+Computer science master’s degree-holders can qualify for jobs like those listed below, with May 2023 median salary data from the U.S. Bureau of Labor Statistics.